dennisguse/TheKarte/README.md

 __PRIVACY ISSUE:__ Please be aware that by using such services you _(a)_ download data from them and therefore _(b)_ these can derive, which parts of the world you are looking at (incl. zoom level).
 If this is an issue, please use your own WMS (e.g., export of OpenStreetMap).

+### Screenshots
+TheKarte enables to export the map as PNG image.
+See action _MenuActionExportPNG_.
+An exported image has the exact resolution of the map, which is by default identical to the map shown on the screen.
+_Hint:_ The resolution can be increased by zooming out using the brower's zoom feature and respositing the map.

 ### Configuration
 TheKarte can be easily configured.